Pak violates ceasefire in J-K's Nowshera sector

-Rajouri (Jammu and Kashmir) [India], June 20 (ANI): Pakistan on Saturday initiated the unprovoked ceasefire violation by firing with small arms and intense shelling with mortars along the Line of Control (LoC) in Nowshera Sector of Rajouri district.
+Rajouri (Jammu and Kashmir) [India], June 22 (ANI): Pakistan on Monday initiated the unprovoked ceasefire violation by firing with small arms and shelling with mortars along the Line of Control (LoC) in Nowshera Sector of Rajouri district.

 A befitting reply is being given by the Indian Army.

-Earlier in the day, Pakistan violated ceasefire in Rampur sector of Jammu and Kashmir's Baramulla district leaving four civilians injured in the incident.
+Earlier in the day, Pakistan violated ceasefire here in the same sector of the district in which Indian Army soldier Dipak Karki lost his life.
 (ANI)

 Pak violates ceasefire in J-K's Nowshera sector

-Rajouri (Jammu and Kashmir) [India], June 20 (ANI): Pakistan on Saturday initiated the unprovoked ceasefire violation by firing with small arms and intense shelling with mortars along the Line of Control (LoC) in Nowshera Sector of Rajouri district.
+Rajouri (Jammu and Kashmir) [India], June 22 (ANI): Pakistan on Monday initiated the unprovoked ceasefire violation by firing with small arms and shelling with mortars along the Line of Control (LoC) in Nowshera Sector of Rajouri district.